 Robert J. Lahm, Jr., Ph.D. began his professional career by honing an array of corporate marketing management skills in advertising, public relations, and research related positions.
-He has also founded entrepreneurial ventures such as Lahm & Associates, a marketing firm he started from scratch in 1988—beginning with no capital, clients, or creative portfolio.
-Despite the obstacles he faced, he has successfully won and delivered projects for numerous clients in higher education, banking, real estate, magazine and specialty publishing, technology products, retailing, consumer, and business-to-business markets.
+He has also founded entrepreneurial ventures such as Lahm & Associates, Inc., a marketing firm he started from scratch in 1988—beginning with no capital, clients, or creative portfolio.
+Despite the obstacles he faced, he has successfully won and delivered projects for numerous clients in higher education, banking, real estate, magazine and specialty publishing, technology products, retailing, consumer, health care, and business-to-business markets.

 He previously worked within the media as a Director of Market Research with a top-50 metro area newspaper, where he was responsible for fostering economic development initiatives and disseminating information to a variety of business and community organizations, including major retailers.
 Prior to this, he held positions of increasing responsibility in advertising, product, and marketing management servicing business relationships in Los Angeles and the greater New York metropolitan area.
 The above experiences as well as initial career positions, “on the front lines of service,” have made him able to easily relate to individuals at all organizational levels, from the factory floor to the executive suite.